plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 ### 2.3 Duties to Other Rôle-Fillers

-As a Rôle Lead, you have the following duties to all others filling Rôles in the Organisation.
+As a Porteur, you have the following duties to all others filling Rôles in the Organisation.
 These duties only apply when the other party is acting on behalf of one of their own Rôles in the Organisation, and names that Rôle on request.

 #### 2.3.1 Duty of Transparency